anasinnyk/terraform-provider-onepassword/docs/data-sources/item_login.md

 # onepassword_item_login

-This resource can create/load any login for/from 1password.
+This resource can load any login from 1password.

 ## Example Usage